rubengc/GamiPress/readme.md

 * **New Features**
 * Added the "Entries Per Loop" field to the Recount Activity Tool.
+* Added list views on logs and user earnings.
 * **Bug Fixes**
 * Fixed "Activate License" link from "Add-ons" page.
 * Fixed -1 limit on earners list function, thanks to [@cherbst](https://github.com/cherbst).